fengtan/sophie/README.md

     sudo dpkg -i sophie_1.2.1_all.deb
     sophie &

-Or compile the sources yourself:
+Or compile the sources yourself and run the script:

     git clone https://github.com/fengtan/sophie
     cd sophie